Skip to main content

 2. Become an expert in relocation and investments

 Don't limit yourself to the local market.
-Clients are looking for "second homes" in Spain, in Italy or in Madeira.
+Clients are looking for "second homes" in Spain, in Italy or on Madeira.
 Cooperate with international agencies and earn on referral commissions, which usually amount to 25-30% of the receiving party's commission.

 3. Use SEO and Content Marketing